 You can see more pictures from last year’s event here.

-Prior to moving to the Emirates Stadium last year, TeenTech ran for four years in East London – three times in the Copper Box with the inaugural event being held in “Cisco House” – the stunning temporary event space which overlooked the Olympic Park during the 2012 games.
+Our large scale London festival has run for six years – twice at The Emirates Stadium and three times in the Copper Box with the inaugural event being held in “Cisco House” – the stunning temporary event space which overlooked the Olympic Park during the 2012 games.
 This report on BBC Click gives you a flavour of the day of the first event.

 The event has always been enthusiastically received by local schools and received overwhelmingly positive feedback for providing an engaging day, full of hands-on challenges and experiments which led to over 25% students embarking long term science and technology projects.

 We are indebted to our sponsors Bank of England, City of London Corporation, Queen Mary’s University London, and ConnectWise who are so supportive in many different ways and make the event possible.